DenseFuse: A Fusion Approach to Infrared and Visible Images: Related Works

 Many fusion algorithms have been proposed in the last two years, especially based on deep learning.
-Unlike muli-scale decomposition-based methods and representation learning-based methods, the deep learning-based algorithms use lot of images to train the network and these networks are used to obtian the salient features.
+Unlike multi-scale decomposition-based methods and representation learning-based methods, the deep learning-based algorithms use lot of images to train the network and these networks are used to obtain the salient features.

 In 2016, Yu Liu et al.\cite{12} proposed a fusion method based on convolutional sparse representation(CSR).
 The CSR is different from CNN-based methods, but this algorithm is still deep learning-based algorithm, because it also extracts the deep features.
-In this method, authors use source images to learn several dictionaries which have different scale and employ CSR to extract multi-layer features, then fused image is generated by these features.
+In this method, authors use source images to learn several dictionaries which have different scales and employ CSR to extract multi-layer features, then fused image is generated by these features.
 In 2017, Yu Liu et al.\cite{13} also presented a CNN-based fusion method for multi-focus image fusion task.
 The image patches which contain different blur versions of the input image are used to train the network and use it to get a decision map.
 Then, the fused image is obtained by using the decision map and the source images.
 However, this method is only suitable for multi-focus image fusion.

 In ICCV 2017, Prabhakar et al.\cite{15} performed a CNN-based approach for exposure fusion problem.
 They proposed a simple CNN-based architecture which contains two CNN layers in encoding network and three CNN layers in decoding network.
 Encoding network has siamese network architecture and the weights are tied.
 Two input images are encoded by this network.
-Then two feature map sequences are obtained and they are fused by addition strategy.
-The final fused image is reconstructed by three CNN layers which called decoding network.
-Although this method achieves better performance, it still suffers from two main drawbacks: 1) The network architecture is too simple and the salient features may not be extracted properly; 2) These methods just use the result which is calculated by the last layers in encoding network and many useful information which are obtained by middle layers will be lost, this phenomenon will get worse when the network is deeper.
+Then, two feature map sequences are obtained and they are fused by addition strategy.
+The final fused image is reconstructed by three CNN layers which is called decoding network.
+Although this method achieves better performance, it still suffers from two main drawbacks: 1) The network architecture is too simple and the salient features may not be extracted properly; 2) These methods just use the result which is calculated by the last layers in encoding network and useful information obtained by middle layers will be lost, this phenomenon will get worse when the network is deeper.